Cost Concept of Accounting

 Despite its limitations, the cost concept of accounting is regarded as the best option when compared to the available alternatives.

-The cost of an item may well be different from its true value but since ascertainment of true value would be judgmental and therefore subjective, stating assets at historical cost is generally accepted as fairway of maintaining records.
+The cost of an item may be different compared to its true value, but since figuring out the true value would be subjective, stating the assets at historical cost is generally accepted as a fair way to maintain records.

-Following the cost concept means that unless there are special reasons for doing otherwise cost of an item should be assumed to be its true value and that all accounting entries should be made at cost.
+Following the cost concept of accounting means that unless there are special reasons for doing otherwise, the assumption should be made that the cost of an item is its true value, and all accounting entries should be made at cost.

 Cost Concept and the Relevance Convention

-Why, then, is this concept which is inconsistent with the relevance convention (since present values are relevant to most end-users) still adopted?
 There are several reasons for this.
-The primary one, of course, is that most people cannot agree on what is the present value of an asset while the price paid in terms of money as the acquisition cost of the asset is beyond dispute in most cases.
+The primary one, of course, is that most people cannot agree on what an asset’s present value is, whereas the price paid as the asset’s acquisition cost is beyond dispute (in most cases).

-The position relating to the cost concept is best summarised as follows:
+The position relating to the cost concept of accounting is best summarized as follows:

-For example, a business buys a building worth $1,00,000 in cash.
-In the accounting records, the value of the building will be entered at its cost price, i.e. $1,00,000.
-After four years, the value of the building goes up to $5,00,000.
-However, the accounting records would continue to show the value of the building at the cost price of $1,00,000 less depreciation.
+After four years, the value of the building rises to $500,000.
+However, under the cost concept, the accounting records will continue to show the value of the building at the cost price of $100,000 less depreciation.

 Historical cost is verifiable.
-It represents the cost that was objectively agreed upon the buyer and the seller.
-Hence the basic objective of the cost concept is the measurement of accurate and reliable profits and losses for a business over a period of time.
-However, some accountants have argued that in today’s inflationary environment, the gaining popularity, as is evidenced by many large companies, who now prepare supplementary information after taking into account the changes in the purchasing power.
-Nevertheless, historical cost continues to be used for the preparation of the primary financial statements.
+It represents the cost that was objectively agreed upon by the buyer and seller.
+Hence, the basic objective of the cost concept is the measurement of accurate and reliable profits and losses for a business over a period of time.